 3.2.2 Conversion mode selection bits

-The A/D uses three bits in ADMODA to select the conversion mode.
-These mode bits are summarized in Table 10, below.
+Each A/D uses three bits in ADMODA to select the conversion mode for that A/D. These mode bits are summarized in Table 10, below.
 Combinations of the three bits, other than the combinations shown, are undefined.